neondatabase/neon/docs/rfcs/029-getpage-throttling.md

 and the interactions with its client, i.e., the neon_smgr component in Compute.

-The result of implementing & executing this RFC will be a fleet-wide upper limit for **"the highest GetPage/second that Pageserver can support for a single tenant"**.
+The result of implementing & executing this RFC will be a fleet-wide upper limit for **"the highest GetPage/second that Pageserver can support for a single tenant/shard"**.

 ## Background